 An extra telephone line can cost your practice $300 to $600 per year.
 You may want to consider the advantage of switching to an e-mail based fax service for both decreased costs and increased efficiency.
 To save the most money, you'll need to switch your published fax number.
 For an additional $5 per month, MaxEmail assigns you a new fax number in your current area code.
 Otherwise, you are assigned a number in area code 815.

 If you like the advantages of faxing via e-mail, but don't want to change your current fax number, your local telephone company may be able to forward all calls on your current fax line to the new MaxEmail number for as little as 5 dollars per month.
 This phone company feature may be referred to as"call overflow."
 That approach gives you an additional out-going phone line that is never tied up by faxes.

 If your practice sends a high volume of faxes within your local area code (more than 1000 fax pages per month), you may be better off using a product like WinFax to avoid the 5 cents per half minute sending charge.
 If you find that you and the people with whom you exchange documents are moving more and more to e-mail, but you still need to send and receive faxes occasionally, consider switching to MaxEmail.

-If you currently use J2 or eFax, switching to MaxEmail can save you money every month and save time by handling the conversion of documents and spreadsheets to faxes automatically.
+If you currently use J2 or eFax, switching to [NOT AVAILABLE] MaxEmail can save you money every month and save time by handling the conversion of documents and spreadsheets to faxes automatically.
 If you are still using a traditional fax machine, here's your chance to spare yourself the extra time and inconvenience of walking to the machine, tending it, returning to it, and contending with paper jams, out of paper messages, and expensive toner or ink cartridge replacements.
-With an E-mail fax service like MaxEmail, you can simplify your worklife by getting rid of one more machine or one more software program.
+With an E-mail fax service like [NOT AVAILABLE] MaxEmail, you can simplify your worklife by getting rid of one more machine or one more software program.